 Nearly sixty years after the enactment of Title VII, discrimination still pervades the American workplace.
-White men continue to dominate the ranks of company management.
-To address (or to give the appearance of addressing) their lackluster workplace diversity, companies have increasingly turned to employee resource groups (ERGs), internal organizations that serve to connect and support workers with shared identities and backgrounds.
+Meanwhile, white men continue to dominate the ranks of corporate management.
+To address (or to give the appearance of addressing) their lackluster workplace diversity, companies have increasingly turned to employee resource groups (ERGs).
+ERGs are internal organizations that serve to connect and support workers with shared identities and backgrounds.
 Classic examples include groups for women, racial and ethnic minorities, people with disabilities, veterans, and LGBTQ+ workers.
 Ninety percent of Fortune 500 companies have at least one, and some workers report that ERGs have measurably helped advance equality and inclusion in their workplaces.
 Perhaps it is surprising, then, that they could also violate labor law.

 In the early twentieth century, employers regularly established company-controlled employee organizations to forestall the formation of independent unions.
 Under pressure from organized labor, Congress banned these so-called “company unions” when it passed the National Labor Relations Act (NLRA) in 1935.
 Yet the language of the law sweeps broadly enough to outlaw a wide variety of organizations in which employees participate.
 Section 8(a)(2) of the NLRA makes it an unfair labor practice for an employer “to dominate or interfere with the formation or administration of any labor organization or contribute financial or other support to it.”
 Section 2(5) defines a “labor organization” as “any organization of any kind . . . in which employees participate and which exists for the purpose, in whole or in part, of dealing with employers concerning grievances . . . or conditions of work.”